Tonight I am delighted to be welcoming to the blog for the first Friday Night Drinks of October, author… Jane Davis.

-Welcome to the blog, Jen, and thank you for being with me on this glorious evening.
+Jane, thank you for joining me for drinks this evening.
 First things first, what are you drinking?

-That sounds absolutely lovely.
-I’ve always wanted to visit Canada, and it sounds like a fabulous community you live in.
-If you could invite two famous people, alive or dead, along on our night out, who would we be drinking with?
+That sounds fab, I will have to pay it a visit if I ever make it to London again!
+If you could invite two famous people, one male and one female, alive or dead, along on our night out, who would we be drinking with?

 So, now we’re settled, tell me what you are up to at the moment.
 What have you got going on?
 How and why did you start it and where do you want it to go?